davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/gemfire-properties.md

 valid Geode properties.
 It is illegal to declare properties in `gemfire.properties` that are not valid Geode properties, even if those properties are prefixed with a different qualifier (such as `spring.*`).
-{pivotal-gemfire-name} throws an `IllegalArgumentException` for invalid properties.
+VMware GemFire throws an `IllegalArgumentException` for invalid properties.